 Popularization of the GED exam: Today’s GED test after 4 makeovers

 The GED diploma is one of the most popular recognized High School Equivalency certificates in the nation.
-Since the beginning of 2014, there are two alternatives available in the U.S., the TASC, and the HiSET.
+There are two alternatives available in the U.S., the TASC, and the HiSET.
 The HSE (high school equivalency) diploma is accepted by employers, state and federal governmental institutions, and by colleges and universities.
 The GED, HiSET, and TASC programs allow graduates to get better employment opportunities and get a college education after they dropped out of high school.

 GED Testing Service is the official GED organization.